igemsoftware/Michigan15/README.md

   2. Inside a terminal/command line, cd into a directory you want this file to be in and use "git clone [the SSH URL]"
   3. cd Michigan15/mibiosoft
-  4. To run on your local server, use "python manage.py runserver" and go to localhost in a web browser
+  4. To run, use "python manage.py runserver" and go to localhost in a web browser or server address
-  5. To test, use "python manage.py test protocat_app"
+  5. To run test coverage, use "python manage.py test protocat_app"

 AUTHORS:
   Hy Doan, hydoan@umich.edu |